openrobot

 OpenRobot, PCB Open Hardware for your Arduino projects

-OpenRobot is an Arduino Nano-based PCB that allows you to carry out a large number of projects and robots, especially suitable for teaching.
+OpenRobot is an Arduino Nano-based PCB that allows you to create a wide variety of projects and robots, especially suitable for teaching.

-Once assembled, OpenRobot allows you to assemble an almost unlimited number of projects without the need for soldering, wiring, or using a protoboard.
-You just have to add or change the modules that we assemble.
+Once assembled, OpenRobot allows you to mount an almost unlimited number of projects without the need for soldering, wiring, or using a breadboard.
+You simply need to add or change the modules you mount.

-OpenRobot is compatible with a huge number of modules, thanks to its multiple digital outputs, I2C, and UART at 3V3 and 5V.
-It is also compatible with different DC-DC converters, and different IMUs, including the popular MPU6050, MPU9050/9250, and L3GD20, as well as ultrasonic or analog distance sensors).
+OpenRobot is compatible with a huge number of modules, thanks to its multiple digital outputs, I2C, and UART at 3.3V and 5V.
+It is also compatible with various DC-DC converters, different IMUs, including the popular MPU6050, MPU9050/9250 and L3GD20, and ultrasonic or analog distance sensors.

-The design of OpenRobot is designed so that you can adapt it to your use by simply changing modules.
+The OpenRobot design is intended for you to adapt it to your use simply by changing modules.
 Don’t need the motor driver?
-Don’t assemble it!
+Don’t mount it!
 Don’t want the environmental sensor?
-Prefer an Oled screen?
+Prefer an Oled display?
 Change it!
 Want to add more servos with an I2C expander?
 Play and enjoy the combinations.

-You don’t even need to assemble the entire board, with all its pins and headers.
-You can assemble only the part you will need for your project.
-Or assemble it complete and discover the possibilities!
+You don’t even need to mount the entire board with all its pins and headers.
+You can mount only the part you will need for your project.
+Or mount it complete and discover the possibilities!

 What can I do with OpenRobot?